LocalDigitalChatbots/localdigitalchatbots.github.io/data-dive-planning-service-oxford-city-council.md

 The drop-in service operates 3 hrs per day using 20 minutes interview slots (10:00am to 1:00pm, with the last appointment at 12:40pm).
 It provides [limited professional advice](https://www.oxford.gov.uk/info/20066/planning_applications/723/contacting_us_for_planning_advice) but this does not include if planning permission is required, for which a separate [pre-application process](https://www.oxford.gov.uk/info/20066/planning_applications/331/pre-application_planning_advice) is available.

-Customer Service Advisers saw 768 customers as “Fast-Track” appointments and the Planning Duty office saw 832 customers as appointments.
+Customer Service Advisers saw 768 customers as “Fast-Track” appointments and the Planning Duty officer saw 832 customers as appointments.